soverenio/docs/docs/miscellaneous/faq.md

 ### How do I troubleshoot the gateway?
 What do I do if the gateway does not work?

 While running, a gateway instance produces logs as any other component that can be run with Docker or Kubernetes.
-You may want to check your logs and contact us for help if anything surprising happens.
+You may want to check your logs and contact us for help at [support@soveren.io](mailto:support@soveren.io) if anything surprising happens.
 You can also leverage your Kubernetes or Docker monitoring tools.